 A necessary condition for this to be positive is that the term in brackets is positive.
-This will be more likely when demand (captured by B) is higher, and less likely when r is higher.
-If the term in brackets is positive, the whole expression is more likely to be positive the smaller is $\tau_f$ and $\kappa_f$ and the larger is $\Omega{f1}$ .
-If the term in brackets is negative, then $\Pi_f^T - \Pi_f^C < 0$ even if $\kappa_f = 0$ , which shows that fixed costs are not a necessary condition for zero techies to be optimal.
+This will be more likely when demand (captured by B_f) is higher.
+If the term in brackets is positive, the whole expression is more likely to be positive the smaller are κ_f and r and the larger is Ω{ft-1} .
+If the term in brackets is negative, then $\Pi_f^T - \Pi_f^C < 0$ even if $\kappa_f = 0$, which shows that fixed costs are not a necessary condition for zero techies to be optimal.

-The lessons from this exercise are quite simple and intuitive:
+The lessons from this exercise are intuitive:

-- The optimal amount of techies is more likely to be positive when demand and/or initial productivity are higher. - The optimal amount of techies is more likely to be zero when fixed costs of techies are high and/or when the efficiency of techies are low. - The optimal amount of techies may be zero even if the fixed cost of employing techies is zero - When the optimal amount of techies is positive, it is increasing in initial productivity and the efficiency of techies.
+- The optimal amount of techies is more likely to be positive when demand and/or initial productivity are higher. - The optimal amount of techies is more likely to be zero when fixed costs of techies are high. - The optimal amount of techies may be zero even if the fixed cost of employing techies is zero. - When the optimal amount of techies is positive, it is increasing in initial productivity.